How to Sketch with a Perspective Grid

 Differing viewpoints of the horizon line.
 Your eyes use a 60 degree cone of vision to focus in front of you, and with your peripheral vision, you can see nearly 180 degrees across.

-Orthogonal lines are the grid lines that disappear into the horizon, representing the 3-dimensional plane you follow forever into the distance.
+Orthogonal lines (or perspective lines) are the grid lines that disappear into the horizon, representing the 3-dimensional plane you follow forever into the distance.
 Each vanishing point (see below) has its own set of orthogonal lines.

 A vanishing point acts as a focal point for all orthogonal lines heading into the distance.